rockmagic/sencha-cmd/README.md

 Note that the absolute path is provided with `pwd` command.

-For Sencha Cmd instructions please refer the ofiicial documentation at https://docs.sencha.com/cmd/
+For Sencha Cmd instructions please refer the official documentation at https://docs.sencha.com/cmd/